Conventional vs. Other Loans

-You know you’ll need a mortgage to buy a home.
-But did you know that there isn’t a one-size-fits-all home loan everyone gets when they go to make a purchase?
+You know you’ll need a mortgage to buy a home or conduct real estate investing as a business.
+But did you know that there isn’t a one-size-fits-all home loan that everyone gets when they go to make a purchase?
 There are many different types of home loan products, the most popular being the conventional loan.
 In 2017, 73.8% of new homes were funded via a conventional loan.

 Conventional loans don’t come with any special bells and whistles, and compared to other loan products, qualification criteria can be pretty strict.
-So, why choose a conventional loan?
+So, why choose a conventional loan, especially for financing your house flipping?
 Let’s go over the benefits as well as other considerations you should take into account when deciding on a home loan type.

 Conventional loans come in two flavors: conforming and nonconforming.
 Conforming means the loan will be sold from your lender to Fannie Mae or Freddie Mac.
 This happens with smaller loans as they’re easier for banks to sell.

-The main difference between “conforming” and “nonconforming” is that with a larger loan (more money from the bank) comes more scrutiny of your credit score and stricter lending requirements.
+The main difference between “conforming” and “nonconforming” is that with a larger loan (more money from the bank) comes more scrutiny of your credit score and stricter lending requirements, which can also come into play when financing your house flipping business plan.

 Whether you get a conforming or nonconforming loan, the biggest benefits to a conventional loan include: